skleanthous/presentations/20200623-achieving-and-maintaining-a-high-velocity/presentation.md

 paginate: true
 _paginate: false
 _footer: ""
-footer: Becoming a high performance team - @skleanthous
+footer: Becoming a high performance organization - @skleanthous
 ---

 <!-- _class: lead invert -->

-# Becoming a high-performance team
+# Becoming a high-performance organization
 ## (and how to stay one)

 ---

 ## Schedule

-1. Definition of high-performance - 5mins
+1. Definition of high-performance - 2mins
-1. Process - 5mins
+1. Process - 7mins
+1. People - 3 mins
 1. Architecture - 5mins
-1. Team structure - 5 mins
 1. Q & A - 10mins

 ---